scuba-illinois/mp-1-modeling/README.md

 ### What to submit:
 * *Your Python code:* you can write a Python script or do your modeling in a notebook
-* *A written report:* Include a few paragraphs describing your approach, what other methods you tried, and a summary of what you found/your model's accuracy.
+* *A written report:* Include a PDF file of a few paragraphs describing your approach, what other methods you tried, and a summary of what you found/your model's accuracy.
 * *Your model's predictions:* a `predictions-[NETID].csv` file with your model's predictions ont he entire dataset.
 See the below section for specific details on formatting your predictions for submission.

 #### Formatting the submitted predictions